jaisocx-org/symfony-angular-docker-setup/README.md

-I'd recommend to use a standalone non-dockerized database instance, or to run database backups regularly, and obligatory, before any changes on docker-compose.yml file, or before executing docker-compose down --volumes.
+I'd recommend to use a standalone non-dockerized database instance, or to run database backups regularly, and obligatory, before any changes on docker-compose.yml file, or before executing docker compose down --volumes.